K0RSY/CLGame/README.md

 - Setting custom border and title for output screen

 ## Installing
-By running `pip install CLIGame` will be installed:
+By running `pip install` will be installed:
 - CLIGame itself
 - Pynput dependency
 - Playsound dependency